River Environment Classification

 An updated version of REC2 (version 2.4) is now available for download.
 Improvements and enhancements include correction and reconfiguration of the network where necessary, and an update to variables such as annual rainfall and cumulative areas.

 To view the data decompress and display with any Esri ArcGis software.
 The data consists of a geometric river network and associated catchment boundaries.
 Additionally, tables are provided within the geodatabase to quantify physical attributes associated with each flow line and within its catchment in the network.
 N.B.
-This is a very large file download of 2.2GB.
+This is a very large .zip file download of 487MB.